-[REDACTED] Despite the fact that these contracts are now effectively for one year of delivery term, the Barclays contracts resemble the Sterling Planet transaction in that PG&E expects them to receive grandfathered treatment for compliance purposes so that the RECs will "count in full" for use against future RPS compliance needs, e.g. like the Sterling Planet contract the RECs would be bankable for future use.
+[REDACTED] Despite the fact that these contracts are now effectively for one year of delivery term for RECs, the Barclays contracts resemble the Iberdrola transaction in that PG&E expects them to receive grandfathered treatment for compliance purposes so that the RECs will "count in full" for use against future RPS compliance needs, e.g. like the Iberdrola contract the RECs would be bankable for future use.

-There are relatively few analogous proposals or market transactions for unbundled RECs whose pricing is publicly available to serve as comparable benchmarks to the Sterling Planet PSA.
+There are relatively few analogous proposals or market transactions for unbundled RECs whose pricing is publicly available to serve as comparable benchmarks to the Iberdrola PSA.
+In PG&E's 2012 RPS RFO, [REDACTED]

-Among municipal utilities, the Turlock Irrigation District has been shopping for RECs and in March 2012 cited broker quotes as the basis for its expectation that their purchase price will be less than \$4/REC.
-At a similar point in time, the city of Palo Alto estimated the price of Category 3 RECs to be \$5/REC.
-The city of Azusa's RPS Procurement Plan, adopted November 26, 2012, was accompanied by a staff estimate of Category 3 RECs to be priced in the \$1 to \$3/REC range; Azusa anticipates procuring Category 3 RECs if there is an unmet need for incremental energy procurement.
+Among municipal utilities, the Turlock Irrigation District has been shopping for RECs and in March 2012 cited broker quotes as the basis for its expectation that their purchase price will be less than \$4/REC.24 At a similar point in time, the city of Palo Alto estimated the price of Category 3 RECs to be \$5/REC.25 The city of Azusa's RPS Procurement Plan, adopted November 26, 2012, was accompanied by a staff estimate of Category 3 RECs to be priced in the \$1 to \$3/REC range; Azusa anticipates procuring Category 3 RECs if there is no unmet need for incremental energy procurement.
 These anecdotal reports do not provide hard evidence of actual transactions of Category 3 RECs in the \$1 - 5/REC range as opposed to indicative expressions of interest.

 Other municipal utilities have been purchasing Category 3 RECs from out-of-state resources in order to bridge a gap before new long-term contracted resources come on line; for example, the city of Pasadena took deliveries from six REC transactions in 2011-2012, totaling about 132,000 RECs, mostly from hydroelectric generators in Oregon and a wind facility in Washington, but has not publicly reported the pricing of those contracts.
-The city of Riverside reports having purchased 162,500 Category 3 RECs but similarly has not reported the cost.
-The city of Anaheim's draft 2011 Renewable Procurement Plan projected purchases of 117,000 Category 3 RECs in 2012 at an assumed price of \$11/REC.
+The city of Riverside reports having purchased 162,500 Category 3 RECs but similarly has not reported the cost.26 The city of Anaheim's draft 2011 Renewable Procurement Plan projected purchases of 117,000 Category 3 RECs in 2012 at an assumed price of \$11/REC.27 In March 2013, Anaheim subsequently revised its volume estimate to 136,000 Category 3 RECs to purchase for compliance period 1, but stopped making the cost estimate public.

-Letter from Dan Severson, Turlock Irrigation District, to California Energy Commission regarding Docket #11-RPS-01, March 30, 2012.
+24 Letter from Dan Severson, Turlock Irrigation District, to California Energy Commission regarding Docket #11-RPS-01, March 30, 2012.

-"Modification of Renewable Portfolio Standard", City of Palo Alto, Finance Committee Staff Report, March 20, 2012.
+25 "Modification of Renewable Portfolio Standard", City of Palo Alto, Finance Committee Staff Report, March 20, 2012.